lucasjinreal/Namors/README.md

 - VLMs and Omni model is our goal, helpfully we can using Rust deploy MLLMs simply;
 - Quantization, we would explore many ways to run int8 or int4 for fastest inference.

+The first goal would be inference Namo-R1 in pure Rust: https://github.com/lucasjinreal/Namo-R1/

 ## Status